gvwilson/sensibleadventures/wrestler/wrestler.md

 "Walker!"
 Torvane shouts.
 "Walker, are you there?"

-"Oh for fuck's sake, Vane, shut up!"
+"Oh for fuck's sake, give it over!"
 Luft shouts as Torvane fills her lungs to call again.
 "He's gone, isn't he?
 And good riddance, I say."